May 16 @ 4:00 pm - 6:00 pm EDT

 Vice President for Marketing and Enrollment Management

-Nigel currently serves as Vice President of Enrollment Management providing leadership and oversight for the enrollment management department, which includes the management of the Office of Admissions and the Office of Financial Aid.
+Nigel currently serves as the Vice President for Marketing and Enrollment Management providing leadership and oversight for the enrollment management department, which includes the management of the Office of Graduate Admissions, Marketing and Financial Aid.

-Nigel joins MUIH as an experienced leader with a wealth of experience of over 10 years in various areas of enrollment management and student affairs at both public and private institutions.
-In previous roles Nigel has created, implemented, and managed integrated recruiting and admission strategies and evaluated the effectiveness and efficiency of Enrollment Services Functions, Testing and Assessment, New Student Experience/Mentor Programs and Call Center operations.
-He has been successful with increasing student retention by implementing initiatives that support student persistence and graduation completion and as a leader within student affairs, Nigel has created, implemented and supported programs designed to celebrate and promote diversity and inclusion as well as student safety and success.
+Nigel joins MUIH as an experienced leader with a wealth of experience of over 10 years in various areas of Enrollment Management, Marketing and Student Affairs at both public and private institutions.
+In previous roles, Nigel has created, implemented, and managed integrated marketing and recruitment strategies and evaluated the effectiveness and efficiency of Enrollment Services Functions, the New Student Experience and Call Center operations.
+As a leader within Student Affairs, he has been successful with increasing student retention, by implementing initiatives that support student persistence and graduation completion.
+Nigel has also been successful in creating, implementing and supporting programs designed to celebrate and promote diversity and inclusion, as well as student safety and success.

 |James Snow, M.A., RH(AHG)